 Key checklist feature: Our Approvals feature allows the user to give the go-ahead or rejection after a SWOT Analysis review.
 This ensures accuracy of the industry analysis undertaken.

-You can document any workflow as a Process Street checklist.
-I recommended you document Porter’s 5 Forces industry analysis process as a Process Street workflow – like we’ve done for the SWOT Analysis.
+You can document any workflow as a template.
+I recommended you document Porter’s 5 Forces industry analysis process as a Process Street workflow – as we’ve done for the SWOT Analysis.
 For more information on how you can document workflows using Process Street, 👀watch👀 the below video.

 Calculating your customer health score